colinbrineman/kickstarter-analysis/README.md

 ## CONCLUSION

 The Module 1 challenge, using Excel to analyze Kickstarter fundraising data, demonstrates both the power and the limitations of Excel as a tool for data analysis and visualization.
-Fortunately, Louise came very close to meeting her $10,000 fundraising for her play 'Fever'.
+Fortunately, Louise came very close to meeting her $10,000 fundraising for her play *Fever*.
 However, one would be remiss not to recommend that Louise commission additional research into the determinants of fundraising success rates, so that she can better understand both:
   1. the causal linkages between start date and success rates for fundraising campaigns (likely explicable through a subject matter investigation into prospective donors' capacities and perceptions) and
   2. how to effectively execute fundraising projects with larger initial goals.